 5590 (1990 VA) is a very small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 1990 VA as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 1990 VA orbits the sun every 357 days (0.98 years), coming as close as 0.71 AU and reaching as far as 1.26 AU from the sun.
-Based on its brightness and the way it reflects light, 1990 VA is probably between 0.305 to 0.682 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the U.S. Capitol building.
+Based on its brightness and the way it reflects light, 1990 VA is probably between 0.277 to 0.619 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, very roughly comparable in size to the U.S. Capitol building.

 1990 VA's orbit is 0.12 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 1990 VA has 5 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|

 1990 VA's orbit is determined by observations dating back to Nov.
 9, 1990.
 It was last officially observed on Dec.
 5, 1996.
 The IAU Minor Planet Center records 67 observations used to determine its orbit.

 The position of 5590 (1990 VA) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.